 10. Other Relevant Systems to Ensure the Proper Functioning of Audits

 (1) Coordination with the Corporate Auditors by the Audit Division

 The Audit Division is to maintain close communication and coordination with the corporate auditors with respect to matters such as formulation of the internal audit plan for each business year, and internal audit results.

 When deemed necessary, the corporate auditors are to independently retain outside experts for the implementation of an audit.

 Overview of the Operational Status of Internal Control System

-Regarding the meetings of main internal committees related to internal control in fiscal 2016, the Internal Control Committee met 2 times, the Compliance Committee 2 times, and the ALM Committee 11 times.
+Regarding the meetings of main internal committees related to internal control in FY2018, the Internal Control Committee met 2 times, the Compliance Committee 2 times, and the ALM Committee 10 times.

 ITOCHU’s internal control systems are constructed on the base of the ITOCHU Group, consisting of ITOCHU Corporation and its subsidiaries, and the operational status of the Group base internal control systems, and the construction and operational status of internal control systems in subsidiaries, are reported regularly to the Internal Control Committee.

 ITOCHU intends to revise and improve these internal control systems tirelessly in order to build systems that are even more appropriate and efficient.
 Further, a meeting of the Board of Directors convened on May 2, 2018, evaluated the development and implementation status of each item enumerated in the Basic Policy regarding the Internal Control System for the fiscal year ended March 31, 2018 and confirmed that there were no significant deficiencies or defects.